 - Helping you make sound decisions according to your specific circumstance.

 - Providing excellent, in-depth content to you the reader!

 - Delivering the truth about the products, concepts, and topics in question.

 - Teaching and educating in a way that actually makes sense for people in all walks of life.

-If you’re making a sound decision, it’s sensible, logical, effective, reliable, thorough, healthy, etc. It involves the use of good judgement.
+If you’re making a sound decision, it’s sensible, logical, effective, reliable, thorough, healthy, etc. It involves the use of good judgment.
 Our goal is to help you do this by eliminating confusion, circumventing the hype, and outlining why you should or shouldn’t buy a particular product.
 We want to enable you to make the best decision possible with regard to your unique situation.

 It’s a creed that we live by!

 The truth is something that we always want to expose, whether that be something like The Law of Diminishing Returns, an ever-important question such as What is Sensitivity in Headphones? (why it matters), and anything in between.

 The truth about the products themselves is very important to us as buyers, as well as our readers who also may be looking to purchase something.
 We’re here to help you make an informed decision based on data rather than emotion.
 Stu’s experience with over 100 headphones and 40+ Amps and DACs also contributes to the expertise provided in his articles and recommendations.

 Teaching & Educating